 1. "school officials" who have a "legitimate educational interest." "school officials" shall mean any person employed by the College in an administrative, supervisory, academic, or support staff position; officer of the College or a member of the Board of Directors; or, person or entity employed by or under contract with the College to perform a special task (e.g. attorney, auditor, or collection agent).
-"Legitimate educational interest" shall mean any authorized interest, or activity undertaken in the name of the school for which access to an Education Record is necessary or appropriate to the proper performance of the undertaking, and shall include, without limitation: performing a task that is specified in or inherent to any school official's position description or contract; performing a task related to a student's education; performing to the student or student's family, such as health care, counseling, job placement or financial aid;
+"Legitimate educational interest" shall mean any authorized interest, or activity undertaken in the name of the school for which access to an Education Record is necessary or appropriate to the proper performance of the undertaking, and shall include, without limitation: performing a task that is specified in or inherent to any school official's position description or contract; performing a task related to a student's education; performing a task related to the discipline of a student; providing a service or benefit relating to the student or student's family, such as health care, counseling, job placement or financial aid;